 General elections were held in Aruba on 22 September 2017.
-The elections will be the ninth to be held for membership of the Estates since autonomy was granted by the Dutch in 1986.
+The elections was the ninth to be held for membership of the Estates since autonomy was granted by the Dutch in 1986.

 The 21 members of the unicameral Estates are elected by open list proportional representation in a single nationwide constituency.